 2. Connect effectively with dynamic communication with your players, staff, and parents

-3. Do not take things personal or get offended with your players and their parents
+3. Do not take things personally or get offended with your players and their parents

-4. See challenges as opportunities to learn, adapt and overall grow of the team
+4. See challenges as opportunities to learn, adapt and overall growth of the team

-6. Be awareness of your player’s emotional state.
-Players look to be inspire and influence, not control and punish
+6. Be aware of your player’s emotional state.
+Players look to be inspired and influence, not control and punish

-7. Be authentic, confident and 100% energetically engaged in the moment with your team
+7. Be authentic, confident and 100% energetically engaged at the moment with your team

-When all is said and done your legacy as a Coach will determined by who your players become not just on the ice but off it.
-Accept what is, make conscious choices, trust and are engaged in the process, and unattached to the outcome.
-At the end choose to be present in the moment on purpose and be fearless.
+When all is said and done your legacy as a Coach will be determined by who your players become not just on the ice but off it.
+Accept what is, make conscious choices, trust and are engaged in the process and unattached to the outcome.
+In the end, choose to be present at the moment on purpose and be fearless.